 Figure 2Using Screws to Prevent Sliding Doors from Being Lifted

 Hollow wood doors are usually made of two 1/8-inch sheets of plywood separated

 by cardboard spacers.
-You dont have to be Jackie Chan to punch through
+You dont have to be a black belt to punch through

 them.
 And for outward-opening doors, hinge pins located on the outside